 - Does the salesperson enjoy teaching sales skills to peers?

-- Has the salesperson mentored other salespeople who are new to the role?
-Were they effective at it?
+- Has the salesperson mentored other salespeople who are new to the role, and were they effective at it?

 - Has the salesperson expressed interest in a management role because they like coaching and developing other people?